DevOpsDolapo/DevOps_Projects/PROJECT 9/Project9.md

 ```
 ![Alt text](Images/wp-images22.png)

-## Installing MySQL on the Database Server
+## Installing MySQL on the Web Server and the Database Server

 **Step 1: To install MySQL on both the Web Server and the Database Server, run the following commands**